 After the Bulgarian veto on the accession process of North Macedonia to EU, the Bulgarian government was also accused of violating the right of self-determination and forcefully imposing an identity on the Macedonian nation.
 Thus, this behavior of Bulgaria allegedly means that Bulgaria does not respect the sovereignty of the North Macedonia.
 Despite this, Sofia responded to Skopje by revealing that the North Macedonia should not count on Bulgarian support or assistance if the country continues to embrace “totalitarian historical narratives”.
 Those behaviors and responses have caused a cooling down on the relations of the two countries which had been smoothened after the 2017 agreement.

-In addition to those, this dispute also has political consequences which are more serious than the economic outcomes.
+In addition to those, this dispute also has political consequences that are more serious than the economic outcomes.
 Euroscepticism may rise in North Macedonia since the country has received the second veto in its accession process.
 Thus, this veto may lead to more destabilization in the Balkans.

 It is clear that the EU has not been functioning as it should be lately.
 The question, the answer to which is self-evident, is whether forcing one country and nation to change its official name for accession process complies with the core values of EU.
 How this disrespect to that country’s sovereignty can be remedied is another question.
-Another crucial point that must be considered is that the EU’s unsuccessful attempt to reach consensus on its enlargement policy forms weakness and harms the overall credibility of EU.
+Another crucial point that must be considered is that the EU’s unsuccessful attempt to reach consensus on its enlargement policy forms weakness and harms the overall credibility of the EU.
 Apparently, tougher diplomatic actions are needed to solve this veto dispute and the possible damage it may cause.
 Yet, the North Macedonia-Bulgaria dispute is only one of the challenges of EU since credibility of EU has taken a major hit by the current blocking of Belarus sanctions by GCASC due to the current Eastern Mediterranean dispute with Turkey.
 The Eastern Mediterranean issue between Turkey, Greece and GCASC remains as an unsolved challenge for EU and between different sides.
-Just as in the Bulgaria- North Macedonia dispute, EU once again failed to find a common policy which has an equal approach between the different sides.
-In this sense, many challenges lay ahead on EU other than the economic ones which were created by the coronavirus pandemic.
-In general, the view of EU as being a hostage of some of its member countries has started to become the dominant view for many countries.
+Just as in the Bulgaria-North Macedonia dispute, the EU once again failed to find a common policy that has an equal approach between the different sides.
+In this sense, many challenges lay ahead for the EU other than the economic ones that were created by the coronavirus pandemic.
+In general, the view of EU as being a hostage of some of its member countries has started to become the dominant one for many countries.
 However, as this policy can be traced back to the accession granted to GCASC, attributing this problem to a small circle of countries may be a misleading notion.